JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Eastern_Orthodoxy_and_UB.md

 [^4]: Orthodoxy defines the entire stream of events in the life of the early church-life, death and resurrection of Christ, the creation of liturgical practices and church governance, the adoption of the scriptural canon (settled in 387 at the Third Council of Carthage), and the seven great councils of the Church — as one unified “Holy Tradition” guided by the Holy Spirit.

 [^5]: The personality and attributes of the third person of the Paradise Trinity, the Infinite Spirit, are presented in [papers 8](/en/The_Urantia_Book/8) and [9](/en/The_Urantia_Book/9) of _The Urantia Book_.
 The Infinite Spirit's local universe focalization is described in [paper 34, “The Local Universe Mother Spirit.”](/en/The_Urantia_Book/34)
 	It is notable that the Christology proclaimed at Nicaea was revisited in several other Ecumenical Councils in language paralleling that of The UrantiaBook.
 The Chalcedon Council (451) affirmed Christ as “perfect in Godhead and perfect in humanity,” and “is made known to us in two natures.
 The difference between the two natures is in no way destroyed because of the union.”
 Further controversy arose regarding the nature of the humanity of Christ in view of this union.
 The sixth Ecumenical Council (681) ascribed to Christ “two natural wills.”
 This doctrine is comparable to the teachings of _The Urantia Book_.
-(See [UB 120:4.2](/en/The_Urantia_Book/120#p4_2) and [UB 136:1.6](/en/The_Urantia_Book/136#p1_6).)
+(See <a id="a275_620"></a>[UB 120:4.2](/en/The_Urantia_Book/120#p4_2) and <a id="a275_668"></a>[UB 136:1.6](/en/The_Urantia_Book/136#p1_6).)

 [^6]: Jaroslav Pelikan, _The Spirit of Eastern Christendom_, (Chicago: University of Chicago Press) pp. 181-2.